asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 ```

 * Optimize for ThroughPut - producer level
-    - Another nice one is we just add a few properties and it
+    - Kafka lets the Message producer decide how best to
+    optimize the throughput of the message by setting properties e.g
-    does the compression (and the choice of compression - snappy!)
+    compression choice - say use google-snappy rather than simple zip
-    and batching at a producer level.
-I am a producer I produce the message - I know
-    how best to compress, how critical is the message and how many
-    times it should retry.
+     and batching of the messages.
+    - This is a nice feature especially if we take the specialized
+    approach like earlier that the message-producer knows the message
+     and decided how best to batch, compress to increase throughput.
 <br/>

 ```console